Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Properties of H, D and T

-The situation with the surface recombination for D and T is much less understood.
+Increasing temperature above 0.7~K leads to a high density of He vapor, which enhances three-body recombination in the gas phase, thus setting an upper limit of operating temperatures.
+Another effect which may occur at high enough temperature is the solvation of H, D or T in the bulk of helium liquid which leads to a sticking of the atoms to a solid substrate beneath the film and subsequent recombination.
+This process limits the highest temperatures at around 0.1 of the solvation energy $E_s$.
+For H, D, and T the predicted solvation energies are $E_s \sim 36~\text{K}$, $\sim 14~\text{K}$, and $\sim 6-7~\text{K}$~\cite{Kurten1985, Saarela1993}, accordingly.
+These data limit the accessible range of temperatures in experiments at $\sim0.1-0.7$~K for H, $\sim0.25-0.7$~K for D, and $\sim0.5-0.7$~K for T. Note, that for T the recombination in the helium vapor and solvation in the film set nearly the same 0.7 K upper limit of operating temperature.

+Some chance remains that $^3$He-$^4$He mixture films reduce $E_a$ for tritium by a factor of $\sim3$, as observed for hydrogen, leaving the possibility of experiments at lower temperatures, down to 0.2 K. However, due to the very close values of masses of T and $^3$He, the solvation energy may strongly decrease so that T atoms will not occupy physisorbed state at the surface of $^3$He film, but dissolve in its bulk at much lower temperature than for $^4$He.

+The two-body recombination on the surface of helium films is the main loss mechanism in experiments with the high-field-seeking atomic states, which are allowed to collide with the walls.
+The rate of this process is characterized by a two-dimensional cross-length $l_{\mathrm{rec}}$, analog of the 3D cross-section for inelastic processes.
 Few experiments that attempted to work with D reported much faster recombination rates than those for H with maximum-obtained bulk densities at least an order of magnitude lower.
-These high rates could not be explained by the factor of 2.5-3 increase in adsorption energy (see Table~\ref{tab:adsorption_solvation}).
+These high rates could not be explained by the factor of 2.5-3 increase in the adsorption energy (see Table~\ref{tab:adsorption_solvation}).
 Discussions in refs.~\cite{Arai1998, Mosk2001} considered a complicated behavior of the effective recombination cross-length dependent on the magnetic field and temperature, as well as the possibility of resonant recombination at certain values of ~\textit{B} (Feshbach resonances).
-For the case of deuterium, the recombination cross-length may exceed the value for H by 2-3 orders of magnitude for a certain $B$ and $T$.
-For T, the only experimental attempt ~\cite{Tjukanov1988} did not succeed in stabilizing the T gas below 1 K. Solvation in the helium film and large recombination cross-section were suggested for the possible explanation.
-In conclusion, the superfluid helium film coverage, which successfully prevents surface recombination in the H gas, works poorly for D and most likely will not work for T.
+For the case of deuterium, the recombination cross-length can exceed the value for H by 2-3 orders of magnitude for a certain magnetic field and temperature range.
+For T, the only experimental attempt ~\cite{Tjukanov1988} did not succeed in stabilizing the T gas below 1~K. Solvation in the helium film and a large recombination cross-section were proposed for the possible explanation.
+In conclusion, the superfluid helium film coverage which successfully prevents surface recombination in the H gas, works poorly for D and most likely will not work for T~\cite{Reynolds1991, Tjukanov1988}.